dbmi-bgm/cgap-annotations/README.md

 #### scripts

+This folder contains scripts used to modify/extend annotations for short nucleotide variants (SNVs).

+## sv

+#### scripts

-This folder contains scripts used to modify/extend annotations for variants.
+This folder contains scripts used to modify/extend annotations for structural variants (SVs).